Heegaard Floer correction terms, with a twist: Computations and applications

 \subsubsection{Computation of $\ud(\Sigma_2\times S^1,\ft_0)$}

 This subsection is devoted to the proof of \cref{p:genus2}.
-In what follows, we will denote with $K$ the right-handed trefoil $T_{2,3}$, with $K^2$ the connected sum of two copies of $K$, i.e. $K^2 = T_{2,3}\#T_{2,3}$.
+In what follows, we will denote by $K$ the right-handed trefoil $T_{2,3}$, by $K^2$ the connected sum of two copies of $K$, i.e. $K^2 = T_{2,3}\#T_{2,3}$.
 Also, we will denote by $M(a,b,c,d)$ the manifold obtained by doing surgery along the framed link $\bf{L}$ in Figure~\ref{f:5-link}.
-Notice that the 0--framed component of $\bf{L}$ is marked, since it is the only component of Seifert genus 2 in the complement of the other components.
+Notice that the 0--framed component of $\bf{L}$ is distinguished, since it is the only component of Seifert genus 2 in the complement of the other components.